whygukin/Group-9/docs/final.md

 ## Approach
+As mentioned above our goal was to implement PPO, NFSP, and CFR as potential agents to solve poker games.
+In our project, we used PPO as a baseline approach where it does not handle imperfect information in multi-agent games well, but it can work.
+We then compare it to other more sophisticated algorithms meant for imperfect information games such as NFSP and CFR.

+Our original approach was to implement PPO, NFSP, and CFR (and its variants) algorithms in a game of No-limit Texas Hold’em (NLTHE), but we realized that NLTHE was a very large game given our current memory and time constraints.
+So we landed on a definition of poker that is an abstraction of Limit Texas Hold’em (LTHE).
+We used Openspiel’s universal_poker game environment to train and evaluate our agents.
+The game is implemented so that we can use our own custom definitions of poker to train our agents.
+For this project, our custom game definition is as follows:

+{'betting': 'limit', 'bettingAbstraction': 'fcpa', 'blind': '2 4', 'boardCards': '', 'firstPlayer': '1 1', 'handReaches': '', 'maxRaises': '2 2', 'numBoardCards': '0 2', 'numHoleCards': 1, 'numPlayers': 2, 'numRanks': 5, 'numRounds': 2, 'numSuits': 2, 'potSize': 0, 'raiseSize': '4 8', 'stack': '20 20'}

+Just to explain a few of the differences between normal Texas Hold’em and our game definitions:

+Limit betting: limits the amount of bets a player can make, as opposed to no-limit, which allows a player to raise any amount of chips at any point in the game.

+FCPA abstraction: when training, we abstracted the game so that agents were limited to 5 actions: fold, call, raise the bet by the amount in the pot, and all-in.

+2 players: also known as heads-up, this reduces the amount of information that is incomplete by a considerably large amount.
+2 rounds of betting, 1 hole card & 2 board cards: traditionally, each player would get 2 hole cards, and there would be 4 rounds of betting with 5 total board cards revealed.
+To reduce the amount of information that is incomplete once again, we halve the number of hole cards a player has, and only have 2 community cards, so the goal of the game is to try to have the highest 3-card hand.

+5 ranks and 2 suits: in a normal deck of cards, there are 13 different ranks (2-10, jacks, queens, kings, and aces) and 4 suits (clubs, diamonds, hearts and spades); however, to simplify the game we lowered it to 5 ranks and 2 suits.

+The advantage of changing the game definition is that it allows us to run the algorithms in a reasonable amount of time, whereas even a classic game of No-Limit Texas Hold’Em would potentially take days or weeks to finish learning.
+This combined with the constant HPC3 limit usages and outages made it almost impossible to do it on the full game.
+So our only other reasonable approach was to alternate/change the game so that it is smaller and easier to run on given the short period of time we had.

+We used Open Spiel’s Python implementations of NFSP and CFR (and CFR+) to train our agents.
+We leveraged OpenAI’s Python implementation of PPO to train a third agent.
+Once they were done training, we saved the average policy of these agents and loaded them later when we wanted to evaluate their performance.

-One of the aforementioned approaches we are taking to tackle the project is by using the PPO (Proximal Policy Optimization) algorithm created and developed by OpenAI.
-A variation of the actor-critic model, which helps the agent make better decisions based on the critic neural-network which influences the actor (which decisions to make) or vice versa.
-The PPO algorithm also aims to reduce the surrogate loss function found in the policy in order to maxmize the rewards from the user.
+One of the aforementioned approaches we are taking to tackle the project is by using the PPO algorithm created and developed by OpenAI.
+A variation of the actor-critic model, which helps the agent make better decisions based on the critic which influences the actor (which decisions to make) or vice versa.
+The PPO algorithm also aims to reduce the surrogate loss function found in the policy in order to maximize the rewards from the user.
 PPO has a lost function that looks like this:

 $$
 L(s,a, \theta_k, \theta) = \min \left( \frac{\pi_{\theta}(a|s)}{\pi_{\theta_k}(a|s)} A^{\pi_{\theta_k}}(s,a), \ g(\epsilon, A^{\pi_{\theta_k}}(s,a)) \right),